Chalta/Zeitgeist/README.md

    * Voila!
 We've now securely stored the password for your minimum permissions PCO user.
 Chromium on the Raspberry Pi will automatically login to this site without exposing the password.
    * If you already use LastPass personally or professionally, you could get fancy with [securely sharing passwords](https://blog.lastpass.com/2016/01/tips-for-securely-sharing-passwords.html/), but we'll leave that to the power users.

+##Final Steps

-13. Log in to Planning Center Online.
+13. Log in to Planning Center Online and enter live mode for a service.

-   * Configure the timers to suit your requirements. as a recommended starting point:
+   * Configure the timers to suit your requirements.
+As a recommended starting point:

          *  Set the layout to *"Countdown: Full"*
          *  Set the timer to *"Countdown: End item on time"*  (This option dynamically adjusts the countdown to keep your service on track.)